 This is because not everyone is getting with the program.
-Visitors often sneak in snacks of their own to feed the monkeys including bread, chips, candy and other forms of junk food.
-Not only is this ruining all of the hard work and planning done by the staff, it’s shortening the lives of the monkeys by given them food they should not be eating!
+Visitors often sneak in snacks of their own to feed the monkeys including bread, chips, candy, and other forms of junk food.
+Not only is this ruining all of the hard work and planning done by the staff, but it’s also shortening the lives of the monkeys by giving them food they should not be eating!

 However always remember that despite their lack of fear of humans, these are wild animals!
 They are not trained and this is not a show.
 A large male can be all smiles and taking pictures one minute and taking a big bite out of your hand the next.
 It’s okay to take some pictures standing next to them but always keep a reasonable distance, watch the monkey for signs of irritation and never attempt to touch them!